billfitzgerald/personal-privacy-security/README.md

 The advice about using links and being suspicious of file downloads applies directly to using social media as well.
 Be very wary about expanding links sent via direct or private messages from acquaintances you follow.
 This is a common attack strategy: Compromise one account, then send malware to all the "friends" of that account.

+One additional detail: it is very difficult to verify links when working on a small screen.
+Use a laptop or a desktop to verify a url if you have doubts.
+If you are concerned about taking the extra time, please remember that the time required to clean up your system after you are compromised is exponentially longer than the amount of time required to verify a url.

 Set your email client to strip or not display images.
 Marketers will often embed tracking technology called a "tracking pixel" in emails; by stripping or not displaying images, you can prevent the effectiveness of this tracking method.
+Some email services

 Don't hesitate to ask for confirmation from someone about whether or not a message is legitimate.
 It's better to send a quick email response asking for confirmation than for your system to get compromised.
+While there are situations where a power dynamic can make this request uncomfortable, erring on the side of caution can save you time and hassle after the fact.

 If you want an encrypted email account, use a service like [Protonmail](https://protonmail.com/).
 However, when using an encrypted email account, keep in mind that both the sender and receiver of the email need to use an encrypted email service.
 If you send an email from a Protonmail account to a Yahoo or Gmail account, your email and information will be accessible to the ad scanning in those services.